WLSSD's Food Waste Drop Sites

 • Whole Foods Co-op

-- Use WLSSD's Waste-Free Party Kit to collect food waste at parties, church suppers, family reunions, and holiday gatherings - it's free, just call 722-0761 to reserve a kit.
+- Use WLSSD's Waste-Free Party Kit to collect food waste at parties, church suppers, family reunions, and holiday gatherings.
+It's free— just call 218-722-0761 to reserve a kit.

-- At WLSSD facilities, check in with the site attendant for instructions and to obtain a new biodegradable bag for your next visit.
+- At WLSSD facilities, check in with the site attendant for instructions and to obtain a new compostable bag for your next visit.

 - At neighborhood drop sites, oversight and instructions are provided by host businesses.
 Bags are available for purchase or may be provided by the host.

-- Secure your food waste in biodegradable bags, gently place in the drop site bin, and close the bin lid.
+- Secure your food waste in compostable bags, gently place in the drop site bin, and close the bin lid.

-- Never leave food waste outside of bin.
+- Never leave food waste outside of the bin.

 - For large amounts, please use the bins located at WLSSD's Materials Recovery Center or WLSSD's 27th Ave.
 W. facilities.